KCSE test papers delivered in torn box

 The vehicle was ferrying five school heads and five police officers to deliver KCSE exam papers.

-Only one out of the 10 passengers and the driver escaped unhurt in the 7.30 am accident.
+Only one of the 10 passengers and the driver escaped unhurt in the 7.30 am accident.

-Ms Kiraguri said the three principals and a police officer would be referred to Mater Hospital from Chogoria Mission Hospital where they were rushed after the accident.
+Ms Kiraguri said the three principals and one police officer would be referred to Mater Hospital from Chogoria Mission Hospital, where they were rushed after the accident.

 LOST CONTROL

-Ms Kiraguri said the vehicle was lost control and veered off the road and landed in a ditch.
+Ms Kiraguri said the driver of the vehicle lost control, veered off the road and landed in a ditch.

 “The driver was avoiding a head-on collision with an oncoming vehicle when it slipped due to the wet road,” said Ms Kiraguri.